 Cutting Costs on Pharmaceuticals

 Repackaging the process and eliminating or reducing costs associated with middlemen like pharmacy benefit managers, could provide significant savings in health care spending.
-You can see a really interesting graphic by Kaiser Health News here which gives a good idea of how impactful this can be.
+You can see a really interesting graphic by Kaiser Health News which gives a good idea of how effective this can be.
 Alternately, some have speculated that the new partnership may look to get involved in distribution directly as well.

 IT Solutions and Data Collection to Facilitate Care for Employees and Save Money